zbalkan/PANhunt/README.md

 ## Introduction

-> **Note:** This is a heavily modified fork of the original PANHunt, migrated to Python 3 and significantly refactored.
-The codebase has been restructured with a layered architecture to improve modularity, testability, and maintainability.

-PANhunt is a tool that can be used to search drives for credit card numbers (PANs).
-This is useful for checking PCI DSS scope accuracy.
-PANhunt includes a Python PST file parser.
+PANhunt is a tool that can be used to search drives for [primary account numbers (PANs)](https://www.pcisecuritystandards.org/glossary/#glossary-p:~:text=to%2DPoint%20Encryption.%E2%80%9D-,PAN,-Acronym%20for%20%E2%80%9Cprimary).

+> PAN
+>Acronym for “primary account number.”
+Unique payment card number (credit, debit, or prepaid cards, etc.) that identifies the issuer and the cardholder account.

+The tool is useful for checking PCI DSS scope accuracy.
+Ensuring PAN does not leak out of the authorized locations and there's no clear text PAN within the infrastructure, the tool may help as a simple control.

 ## Acknowledgements